 Abstract

 The mechanistic target of rapamycin (mTORC1) is a nutrient responsive protein kinase complex that helps co-ordinate anabolic processes across all tissues.
 There is evidence that signaling through mTORC1 in skeletal muscle may be a determinant of energy expenditure and therefore components downstream of mTORC1 signaling may be potential targets for treating obesity.
-Here, we have generated mice with Ckm-Cre driven ablation of Tsc1 which confers constituent activation of mTORC1 in skeletal muscle.
+Here, we have generated mice with Ckmm-Cre driven ablation of Tsc1 which confers constituent activation of mTORC1 in skeletal muscle.
 We have conducted unbiased transcriptional analyses to identify pathways and candidate genes that may explain how skeletal muscle mTORC1 activity regulates energy balance and aging.
 We show that increases in energy expenditure following a high fat diet- are mTORC1-dependent and that elevated energy expenditure caused by ablation of Tsc1 coincides with the upregulation of skeletal muscle-specific thermogenic mechanisms that involve sarcolipin-driven futile cycling of Ca2+ through SERCA2.
 These findings support the hypothesis that activation of mTORC1 and its downstream targets, specifically in skeletal muscle, may play a role in nutrient-dependent thermogenesis.
 Future studies will identify whether targeting Ca2+ cycling through mTORC1 activation in skeletal muscle might be an effective target for weight loss interventions.

 Introduction